Colour Changes In The Yolk Of Eggs Is Normal and Natural

 It is also resulting in the expectation that every egg will have the same colour yolk all year round.
 This is not natural and is achievable only if colourants are added to the feed.
 This change in colour between eggs and during different seasons is amplified if, like our hens, the birds are free range and have access to grass, weeds, bugs and grubs in the spring, summer and fall.
 There are natural patterns over the summer when certain grasses and weeds are plentiful and then as their peak season ends they are replaced with other grasses.
 An example of this is dandelions, they are plentiful in the early spring and the start of summer but are not as plentiful in the late summer.
 Grass hoppers are not plentiful in the spring but can be very plentiful in the late summer.
 This constant change as to what the birds are able to eat can cause the colour of the yolk to change frequently.
 In some of our cartons of eggs (especially in the summer) you will have various shades of yolks in one dozen.

 The colour of an eggs yolk does not reflect the nutritional value of the eggs.
 The nutrition of an egg is determined by the nutritional content of what the hen eats, and yolk colour is not an adequate indication of this.
-This is why we add alfalfa meal to the hens feed year round so that we know that they are receiving the nutritional benefits of grass even when there is very little fresh grass or when they are inside their warm barns for the winter.
-While the dried alfalfa does have a small effect on the colour of the eggs it is small.
+Yolk color comes from carotenoids.
+A nutritious feed made with ingredients such as wheat (the most common grain used in western Canada) has less carotenoids then a feed made with corn.
+Both feeds can have the exact same nutritional profile resulting in a healthy egg, but the egg laid from a hen fed the wheat based feed will have a less yellow yolk then the corn fed.
+To make sure our hens have the most nutritious feed possible we add alfalfa meal to the hens feed year round so that we know that they are receiving the nutritional benefits of grass even when there is very little fresh grass such as in early spring, during drought or when they are inside their warm barns for the winter.
+While the dried alfalfa does have a small effect on the colour of the eggs it is very small since the natural process of drying alfalfa in the sun reduces significantly the amount of carotenoids.

 The colour of the yolk also does not affect the taste of the egg, as the taste is determined by what the hen is fed.
 Pale yolked eggs can be just as flavorful as very dark yolked eggs.
 As the saying goes we eat with our eyes first, so often we will assume that a pale yolk is bland and a dark yolk is flavorful even before we taste it.
 This is one of the reasons why some conventional companies are adding colourants to the hens feed to alter the yolk colour, so our eyes can trick out brain into thinking that an egg is more flavourful then it actually is.